Port St. Lucie Medical Malpractice Attorneys

 Choosing a medical malpractice lawyer is a critical step in pursuing a claim.
 Here are some factors to consider:

-How to Prove a Medical Malpractice Case
+How to Prove a Florida Medical Malpractice Claim

 - Breach of Duty: Next, you must demonstrate that the healthcare provider breached that duty of care.
 This is typically where expert evidence comes in.
 You would need to show that the healthcare provider’s actions or omissions did not meet the standard of care that a reasonably competent professional in the same field would have provided in similar circumstances.
-This standard is based on the ‘Bolam test’ from the case of Bolam v.
-Friern Hospital Management Committee (1957), although it has been refined in later cases.
+This standard is based on the ‘Bolam test’ from the lawsuit of Bolam v.
+Friern Hospital Management Committee (1957), although it has been refined in later court matters.

 - Causation: This is also called the “but-for” test.
 You need to prove that the breach of duty directly caused your injury.
 In other words, but for the healthcare provider’s breach of duty, you would not have suffered the harm.
 This is a complex area of law and often requires robust expert evidence.